g3ar/ZealSearch/README.md

 ZealSearch is the [Zeal](http://zealdocs.org/) integration plugin for KTextEditor-based editors(Kate, KWrite, KDevelop, Kile, etc).
 ### Features
-- Search selected test in Zeal
+- Search selected text in Zeal
 - Configurable tying up docset filters to file extensions

 ## How to install?